RayAndrade/JavaScriptStudy/02_Basics_of_JavaScript/README.md

-Certainly!
 Let's delve into these foundational concepts of JavaScript.

 ### 1. Variables and Data Types: